|

 Peacock

-(born Ian Boldsworth, 1973, in Warrington) is a comic performer who came to
+(born Ian Boldsworth in 1973 in Warrington) is a comic performer who came to

 prominence in the Big and Daft comedy trio.
 They had a BBC London radio